RoxburySchoolConcerns.org

 An alert for parents of children in Eisenhower Middle School in Roxbury Township, New Jersey

 Most Educators agree that attempts to bully reach their worst in the Middle School / Junior High School years.
-Many parents don't recognize the far-reaching effects that school bullying has on a child:

 - Bullying can take the form of outright violence, but doesn't need to